Strategy Execution

 Dashboard maintained by: City Manager’s Office

 The City of Woodbury is another high-performing city in Minnesota.
-Since 2009, the City’s performance measurement program has been recognized for excellence by the ICMA, including being awarded a Certificate of Excellence for Performance Management by the International City/County Management Association’s Center for Performance Management (ICMA-CPM) in 2021 (there was no 2022 award available from the ICMA).
+Since 2009, the City’s performance measurement program has been recognized for excellence by the ICMA, including being awarded a Certificate of Excellence for Performance Management by the International City/County Management Association’s Center for Performance Management (ICMA-CPM) in 2021 (there was no 2022, 2023 or 2024 award available from the ICMA).
 This is the highest award level from the ICMA-CPMA, recognizing local government programs that instill a culture of performance management, comparative analysis, data-informed decision-making and transparency.

 Woodbury’s public performance measurement dashboard is a little different to the previous dashboards in that it is organized by department and updated annually.
 Each section of the dashboard provides the key performance indicators and statistics used to measure departmental success.
 The dashboard also includes a separate section with a subset of the key performance indicators from the rest of the city’s dashboard.
 These are the KPIs that relate to the city’s strategic initiatives or are considered critical to the city’s success more broadly.
 It acts as a summary of the most critical performance measures and provides a great one-stop-shop for dashboard visitors that are looking for a quick overview of the city’s performance measurement program.